explosion/spacy-course/chapters/en/slides/chapter3_03_extension-attributes.md

 In this example, the method function checks whether the doc contains a token with a given text.
-The first argument of the method is always the object itself – in this case, the Doc.
+The first argument of the method is always the object itself – in this case, the doc.
 It's passed in automatically when the method is called.
 All other function arguments will be arguments on the method extension.
-In this case, "token text".
+In this case, `token_text`.

-Here, the custom "has token" method returns True for the word "blue" and False for the word "cloud".
+Here, the custom `._.has_token` method returns `True` for the word "blue" and `False` for the word "cloud".

 ---